AI Deepfake Holograms

 I played a pivotal role as a new business developer, initiating and cultivating opportunities to establish this partnership.
 Thanks to my existing network and track record of previous minor projects with the client, I introduced Proxima Milano to Esselunga.
 My strategic support was instrumental in building trust and laying the groundwork for successful project delivery.
 As the relationship evolved, I transitioned into a key account management role, focused on maintaining client satisfaction and ensuring ongoing project success.It was a lengthy endeavor during which I navigated the complex process of securing approvals from one of Italy’s largest companies.
 Working closely with the client taught me valuable skills in client interaction and underscored the importance of deeply understanding a brand.
 Over these 18 months, which involved presentations, speculative proposals, and detailed estimates, I felt deeply aligned to Esselunga’s ethos.
 I gained a profound understanding of their values, characteristics, and operational dynamics.
 Clients evolved into colleagues, and together, we pursued a shared objective.

-Once the prjects was complete, I earned a large commission I promptly reinvested into my personal and professional development, fulfilling a small dream of mine and flying to California for a new adventure.
+Once the projects was complete, I earned a large commission I promptly reinvested into my personal and professional development, fulfilling a small dream of mine and flying to California for a new adventure.

 Summary